Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

       :class: with-border

 .. warning::
     ❗️ If you rename the search - it will create a new search schedule with the new name instead of updating the existing one.
-If you want to rename the search and create the new one just click on the name.
+If you only want to rename the search, simply click on its name.

     .. figure:: _static/update_search_name.jpg
       :alt: Templates menu